runners4tme/hapibook/chapter-4.md

 }
 ```

 Updating a destination involves two operations, finding the destination that we want to update and updating the destination.
 Luckily we can use findOneAndUpdate method to do these two operations at the same time, we start off by creating an async function, inside it, we declare two variables, id which is the id of the destination we want to update and payload which is the data that we want to update our destination with, we then update the destination with the findOneAndUpdate method.
 We can now send the updated destination with our response.
+If anything goes wrong, we use boom to create an error response and return it.

 We need to do is to remove a destination, if we don't want it anymore.
 Add the following code for deleting a destination.